-Encompassing a portion of the Ontario Ministry of Natural Resources and Forestry Administrative District of North Bay.
+Encompassing the Ontario Ministry of Natural Resources Administrative District of North Bay.

 I certify that this plan has been prepared using the best available science and is consistent with accepted fisheries management principles.
-I further certify that this plan is consistent with the Ontario Ministry of Natural Resources and Forestry's strategic direction, the Ontario Ministry of Natural Resources and Forestry's Statement of Environmental Values and direction from other sources.
+I further certify that this plan is consistent with the Ontario Ministry of Natural Resources strategic direction, the Ontario Ministry of Natural Resources Statement of Environmental Values and direction from other sources.
 Thus, I recommend this fisheries management plan be approved for implementation.

-Recommended by:

-Original Signed By August 21, 2014

-Mitch Baldwin, District Manager, North Bay District

-(Date)

-Approved by: Original Signed By September 9, 2014

-Corrinne Nelson, Regional Director, Northeast Region (Date)
+Recommended by: Randy McLaren, Area Supervisor, Nipissing Area (Date) Recommended by: Mitch Baldwin, District Manager, North Bay District (Date) Approved by: Corrinne Nelson, Regional Director, Northeast Region (Date)